Robust Attitude Control of Nonlinear UAV Dynamics with LFT Models and $\mathcal{H}_\infty$ Performance: LPV Modeling of Multi-Rotor Systems

 \subsection{Dynamics}

 We consider the classical multi-rotor UAV dynamics derived from the Newton-Euler equations.
 Since this work focuses on robust stabilization, the analysis is restricted to the rotational dynamics of the vehicle, while the translational motion is omitted.
-The nonlinear equations of motion for the rotational dynamics are given by \cite{kumar2024h}:
+The nonlinear equations of motion for the rotational dynamics of a multi-rotor UAV are given in \cite{kumar2024h} with ZYX Euler sequence:

 where $ ^\top$ are Euler angles, $ ^\top$ are angular rates in the body frame, $\texttt{blkdiag}(I_x,I_y,I_z)$ is the inertia matrix, and $ ^\top$ are the roll, pitch, and yaw moments generated by the propellers.